destroyedlolo/Marcel/Modules/mod_every/README.md

 ## Example

-An example is provided in `Config` sub directory of the current one
+An example is provided in `Config` subdirectory